Once More, With Feeling

 The internet version of this episode contains un-beeped curse words.
 If you prefer, here is a beeped version.

-- Ira talks to Eleanor Gordon-Smith, a writer/reporter in Australia who decides to confront her catcallers and figure why they do it.
-(5 ½ minutes)
+- Ira talks to Eleanor Gordon-Smith, a writer/reporter in Australia who decides to confront her catcallers and figure out why they do it.
+(6 minutes)

 - A bomb disposal robot is assigned a new and even more complicated task.
 Fiction by Scott Brown, read by actor Jeremy Shamos.
 (19 minutes)Song: